randiesinclair/supervised-machine-learning-challenge/README.md

 # Supervised Machine Learning

+Lending services companies allow individual investors to partially fund personal loans as well as buy and sell notes backing the loans on a secondary market.

-In this project, we aim to classify the risk level of loans using machine learning models.
-We will be using data from lending services companies and comparing the performance of two popular models: Logistic Regression and Random Forest Classifier.
+Today we will be using this data to create machine learning models to classify the risk level of given loans.
+Specifically, we will be comparing the Logistic Regression model and Random Forest Classifier.

-To begin, we will predict which model we think will perform better and justify our prediction based on information about the models.
-Next, we will split the data into training and testing sets, and create a features DataFrame and a labels set using the loan_status column.

-We will then create and fit both the Logistic Regression and Random Forest Classifier models using the training data.
-The models will be evaluated based on their accuracy scores, confusion matrix, and classification report.

-Finally, we will compare the actual performance of the two models and see if it matches our initial prediction.
-By the end of the project, we will have gained hands-on experience in building, training, and evaluating machine learning models for classification tasks.

 # Technical Skills
 - Machine Learning